Introduction and Overview

 - IP Precedence: Modification of precedence attribute of IP packets

-.
+using the route-map command set ip precedence.
 The IP header precedence setting determines how packets are treated by routers during times of high traffic.
 When packets containing these headers arrive at another router, the packets are ordered for transmission according to the precedence set if queuing feature is enabled.
 Precedence bits are not honoured if queueing is not enabled; in which case packet queueing will be based on FIFO.
 The precedence value can be changed by using a name or number.
 Possible values include:- 0 (routine)

 - 1 (priority)